sean-k-dev/poke-team-builder/README.md

 - EJS

 # Features I would still like to add
-- Functional favourite button
+- <del>Functional favourite button</del> ✔️
 - Capped team length of 6 document entries in Mongo.DB
 - Potentially unique teams with the ability to make a new trainer, possibly with an authentication system
-- On hover tooltips with descriptions of moves and abilities
+- On hover tooltips with descriptions of moves and abilities (added tooltips for some elements so far)
 - Mobile responsiveness